jroivas/sic/sic.md

 ## Integer overflow

-Integer overflow is not undefined behaviour.
+Integer overflow is not undefined behavior.
 Instead these rules apply:

 - By default signed and unsigned overflow causes wrap around